- About Linaro

 - OEM Linux

-- Validation - The Validation & Benchmarking is responsible for automated testing tools.
+- LAVA - The LAVA group is responsible for automated testing tools.

 - QA Services - responsible for integration for Linaro output